Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ## Requirments

-The following requirements is identified for the new event architecture in Altinn 3.
+The following requirements are identified for the new event architecture in Altinn 3.

 - It should be possible to subscribe to a specific type of event.
 (Example alls ProcessComplete events for a given app)
 - It should be possible to go at least one year back.